 That round, which saw £661k invested, valued the startup at £10.8m pre-money.
 It was backed by equity crowdfunding platform Seedrs; the fund’s second known contribution to Wealthify.

 Founded by Michelle Pearce and Richard Theo in 2011, Wealthify developed software allowing users to invest in stocks for a monthly fee – through a stocks and shares ISA or a general portfolio.
 Before its acquisition, Wealthify had raised a total of £2.14m over four fundraisings.
-That's far less than its nearest rivals, Nutmeg and Moneyfarm (on £66m and £13.5m respectively) but it is the first of the three to exit.

 A newcomer is investment platform Munnypot, which has been around for just two years but raised £2.03m, and in 2016 was valued at £7.5m.